The Loop Equation for Special Cubic Hodge Integrals: Loop equation: the rational case

 where $M_g$ is an invertible upper triangular $(3g-1)$ by $(3g-1)$ matrix, and $N_g$ is a column vector.
-All the elements of the matrix and the vector are differential polynomials in~$u$.
-So the gradient of $\mathcal{F}_g$ can be uniquely determined.
-The proposition is proved. \end{prf}
+All the elements of the matrix and the vector are polynomials of ~$1/u^{(1)}, u^{(0)}, u^{(1)}$, $\cdots$.
+So the gradient of $\mathcal{F}_g$ is uniquely determined.
+The proposition then follows from \eqref{eqfix}. \end{prf}